Bachelor of Arts or Bachelor of Science (B.A., B.S.)

 Health communication professionals play important roles in relaying information between consumers who are aware, but often technically naive, and a system that is operated by highly skilled, educated, technical professionals.
 Skilled health communication professionals have become central to the success of the health care industry, including its success in maintaining wellness and conquering disease.

-Health communication is one of eight undergraduate majors offered by Grand Valley's School of Communications.
+Health communication is one of four undergraduate majors offered by Grand Valley's School of Communications.
 Students also may choose an emphasis in one or more of the other areas:

 - Advertising and Public Relations